vkola-lab/ar2021/README.md

-# Boneshape
+# Subchondral bone length

-This is the repository of the 2021 paper "Population-level measurement of cartilage and bone in knee osteoarthritis and their association with imaging markers using deep learning"
+This is the repository of the 2021 paper "Subchondral bone length in knee osteoarthritis: A deep learning driven imaging measure and its association with radiographic and clinical outcomes"

 ## Prerequisites